 And this is where religion comes into the picture.

 Here’s my synopsis:

-The Universe is magnificent and beautiful and therefore good.
+The universe is magnificent, beautiful, and therefore good.
 Something authored it, made it.
 It contains Force.
-This author is intelligent, so intelligent life in this universe is inevitable (boy, can that be energetically argued by some people).
+The author is intelligent, so intelligent life in this universe is inevitable (boy, can that be energetically argued by some people).
 Life is magnificent and beautiful… and therefore good.
-Man, standing between Heaven and the Earth, is this intelligence embodied and personified: the Logos.
-But for Man Force has an “upside”: pleasure – and a “downside”: pain.
-Pain is actually necessary and therefore good as well but too much pain makes some people unreasonable.
+Man, standing between Heaven and Earth, is the incarnation and personification of this intelligence: the Logos.
+But for man, Force has an “upside”: pleasure, and a “downside”: pain.
+Pain is actually necessary and therefore good as well, but too much pain makes some people unreasonable.
 Unreason3 is evil.

 Religion and emotion

 So.
-The universe is good, the Earth is good.
+The universe is good.
+The Earth is good.
 Man?
 Maybe not so much – this guy has to be guided to the good, apparently.

 This ability for men to be good might, perhaps, be found in some sort of universal desire for ethical unity.
-Even so, there is evil and it’s in the world by the boatload.
+Even so, there is evil, and it’s in the world by the boatload.

 Think of all the things in the world that can be used for both good and evil.
 Well, heck, that’s pretty much everything.
-But “religion”, became “triggering”4 over the years because, unlike most other things, it is sacred.
+But “religion” became “triggering”4 over the years because, unlike most other things, it is sacred.
 To weaponise the sacred is a great blasphemy, probably the greatest of all crimes5.